listenToRipley/angular/README.md

 You can pass the "event" into the associated method by providing `$event` as an argument to the method.

-You may need to provide specificity to typescript by going deeper into the element types of HTML.
+You should provide specificity to typescript by going deeper into the element types of HTML.

-#### Two Way Binding
+#### Two-Way Binding

 Event binding + Property Binding = `[(two way binding!)]`

-Must have ngModel and FormModule imported on [module.ts](./my-first-app/src/app/app.module.ts) in order for must of this to function.
+Must have ngModel and FormModule imported on [module.ts](./my-first-app/src/app/app.module.ts) in order for most of this to function.

 You will see [an example of this here](./my-first-app/src/app/servers/servers.component.html)